 Prior to that, Dionisio dabbled in musical performance by joining a singing contest on television back in the Philippines when she was 14 years old.
 Moving to Canada with her parents and four sisters, Dionisio didn’t forget her love for music and joined the church choir at St. Edward’s Parish in Winnipeg, Manitoba.
 The rest is history.

 Dionisio also graced the stage and performed as Maria in West Side Story at Ontario’s Stratford Festival and appeared on Broadway as Little Girl in the 2002 revival of Flower Drum Song.
-Currently, this Toronto-based singer and actress has been keeping busy with film and TV.
+Currently, this Toronto-based singer and actress have been keeping busy with film and TV.
 Dionisio played the role of Patricia in The Waiting Room, a Canadian drama film released in 2015 and has a reoccurring role in Schitt’s Creek, a TV series comedy.

 Dionisio’s love for performance art didn’t stop at acting and singing; she is also one of the founding artists of Theatre 20, a musical theatre company in Toronto formed by artists in 2009.